There is no standard drug for Myalgic Encephalomyelitis or Chronic Fatigue Syndrome at the time of writing.

 that amitriptaline is worth considering for pain relief, but personally I will not be trying it again.

-spent trying different drugs for ME with horrible side-effects.
-I can
+spent trying different drugs for Myalgic Encephalomyelitis with horrible side-effects.

-well imagine how unpleasant it would have been if I had been given the
+I can well imagine how unpleasant it would have been if I had been given the dose for depression.

 Always remember, it is YOUR body and YOUR decision.